honeyframework/honey-dipper-comb-documentation/README.md

-# honey-dipper-template
+# honey-dipper-[your-dipper-name]

-Template for a developing a Honey dipper.
+Template for developing a Honey dipper.
 This is just a suggested structure for quickly developing dippers according to certain conventions, or opinions, required by the framework.

 ### Making It Your Own